andreoviedo/andreoviedo.github.io/_pages/about.md

 On the academic side of things, I am a big fan of computational methods, quantitative finance and econometrics.
 My undergrad was on Economics with a mention in Finance, I also hold a Masters in Public Policy from the University of Chicago Harris School of Public Policy with a focus on finance, data analytics and quantitative methods, and am a CFA charterholder member of the Chicago CFA Society.

+On my free time I like to code (yes, really).
+I also enjoy football, cycling and motorsports.

 # Interests

 - Financial Markets, Econometrics, Quantitative Research and Development, Big-data, Computational Methods